ghost171/shell/README.md

 Also in pipes(), I realizing pipes through 2 programs.

 version 0.2
-In this version I make my i/o system through 2 programs worked.
+In this version I made my i/o system through 2 programs worked.
 Also, I implemented cd command and greetings row.
 And in the final I realized background processes.

+version 0.5
+In version 0.3 I made  Interrupts.
+Implemented && and || containers.
+I have got worked redirect system.
+Improved my lexems dividing for input redirects(<, >) without indents.